darioncassel/sok-differential-testing/index.md

 #### Abstract

-TLS/SSL implementations have been shown to be have a slew of vulnerabilities that can lead to violation of its fundamental security properties.
+TLS/SSL implementations have been shown to be have a slew of vulnerabilities that can lead to violation of fundamental security properties.
 We classify current approaches to the testing of TLS implementations through the use of established taxonomies developed in the field of software engineering.
 Through the lens of this categorization, we assert that security protocol implementation vulnerabilities should be treated differently from traditional software faults because they are a violation of *two levels* of specification.
 On one level, they are an exceptional state of some protocol implementation’s state machine.
-On another level, they are a violation of a protocol model with the consequence of a violation of some security property that model intends to guarantee.
+On another level, they are a violation of a protocol model with the consequence of breaking some security property that model intends to guarantee.
 No current approaches work on both levels but we believe that in order to discover a security fault and understand the implications of that fault without human intervention an approach must be able to combine information from both levels of testing.
 We present a cohesive workflow that combines two approaches in order to discover faults and classify the semantic threat of those faults concurrently.

 ### I. Introduction
 TLS/SSL was originated by the company *Netscape* in 1994 in order to solve the problem of securing HTTP traffic [1].
 Netscape never released version 1.0 of its Secure Sockets Layer protocol (SSL) due to the discovery of serious security flaws in the protocol, but went on to release version 2.0 to the public in February of 1995.
 However, this version too contained many security flaws, leading to a redesign of the protocol and the release of version 3.0 in 1996 [2].
 The name Transport Layer Security (TLS) was given to an upgrade of SSL version 3.0 called TLS 1.0 which was defined in January 1999 and was not meant to be inter-operable with SSL 3.0 [3].

 Over the years many vulnerabilities have been found in TLS/SSL leading to the release of new versions of the protocol.
 TLS 1.1 was defined in April of 2006 in order to add protection against *cipher-block chaining* (CBC) attacks [4].
 TLS 1.2 was defined in August of 2008 and it added *authenticated encryption*, removing the need for streaming and block ciphers and thus removing vulnerability to CBC attacks [5].
 SSL 2.0 was formally deprecated in March of 2011.
-In June of 2011 the BEAST attack [6] exploiting predictable *initialization vectors* IVs is released.
+In June of 2011 the BEAST attack [6] exploiting predictable *initialization vectors* (IVs) is released.
 Although the changes of TLS 1.1 and TLS 1.2 protect against BEAST, the adoption was slow of these updates leading to a large swath of vulnerable servers.
 In September of 2012 Duong and Rizzo release the CRIME attack which exploits TLS compression [7], leading to a rollback of that feature.
 In February of 2013 the Lucky Thirteen attack is released that executes *padding oracle* attacks against CBC suites [8].
 In October of 2014 the publication of the POODLE attack that also leverages a padding oracle to perform a man-in-the-middle attack leads to SSL version 3.0 being considered insecure [9].
 SSL version 3.0 is formally deprecated in June of 2015 [10].
 Work on TLS version 1.3 has begun as of July of 2016.

 According to a classic definition from the field of software engineering, software testing consists of the dynamic verification that a program provides expected behaviors on a finite set of test cases [11].
 However, this definition is too coarse for our purposes as software testing has evolved into a wide and diversified field.
 The primary difference between various approaches to testing lies in the level of human involvement required to facilitate the testing.
 On one end of the spectrum lies manual code review, where an individual reads over the source code of a program and attempts to find faults in it [12].
 At the other end of the spectrum is fully automated testing requiring no interaction from an individual once testing has commenced [12].
 We will focus on the automated testing landscape.
-Within this subfield, several theories and methodologies have been extracted and used for the discovery of security vulnerabilities.
+Within this sub-field, several theories and methodologies have been extracted and used for the discovery of security vulnerabilities.

 The main approaches to testing can be classified at a high level by their level of abstraction.
 At the lowest level there is dynamic analysis of a running system, followed by static analysis of a code base, and finally at the highest level there is model-checking.
 Despite there being a wide literature of testing security protocols for vulnerabilities, we find that the there is a clear separation to these approaches leading to inherent limitations for each category in terms the kinds of security vulnerabilities they can discover.
 Furthermore, there is a lack of a cohesive framework to place each approach into a distinct category such that its merits can be evaluated in terms of its peers.